Meet the cast of BBC One’s The Trial of Christine Keeler

 Nathan Stewart-Jarrett performs Johnny Edgecombe

 Who was Johnny Edgecombe?
 Christine’s boyfriend, who had emigrated from Antigua.
-Johnny (1932-2010) met Christine in 1962 and moved into her flat, however issues went mistaken after Johnny confronted her violent ex-boyfriend Fortunate Gordon.
+Johnny (1932-2010) met Christine in 1962 and moved into her flat, however issues went fallacious after Johnny confronted her violent ex-boyfriend Fortunate Gordon.
 There was an incident on the Flamingo Membership and Johnny confronted Fortunate with a knife; afterwards Fortunate was left a gash on his face that required 17 stitches.
-Christine refused to search out Johnny a solicitor or again him in court docket, and sought refuge with Mandy at Stephen’s flat – however a couple of weeks later, Johnny turned up exterior demanding to see her.
-When she didn’t come out he fired a number of photographs on the door.
+Christine refused to seek out Johnny a solicitor or again him in courtroom, and sought refuge with Mandy at Stephen’s flat – however a number of weeks later, Johnny turned up outdoors demanding to see her.
+When she didn’t come out he fired a number of pictures on the door.

 What else has Nathan Stewart-Jarrett been in?
 The actor starred as Curtis Donovan in E4 sequence Misfits, and as Ian in Utopia.
 Within the rebooted 4 Weddings and a Funeral TV sequence he performs Tony, and he has an upcoming half in Dracula – enjoying the character Adisa.